Owenyx/Simpletron/README.md

 Error checking:
-The simpletron will not accept files with incorrect line formats Runtime errors, all of which terminate the program and dump the first 10 pages of memory:
+The simpletron will not accept files with incorrect line formats The following are runtime errors, all of which terminate the program and dump the first 10 pages of memory:
 Accumulator overflow
 Index register overflow
 Divide by zero